Last Updated on August 1, 2025 by Michael

 Examples of Congestion Tolling in the U.S.

 Dynamic tolling is becoming commonplace in many areas of the country.
-Here are some examples:
+Here are a few examples:

 Let AutoSlash Track Your Car Rental for Price Drops